Cigna vs. Anthem: 2026 Comparison

 Cigna vs. Anthem: Medicare Supplement

 Cigna operates Medicare Supplement plans in 43 states versus Anthem's 12-state footprint.
-Plan selection differs substantially, with Cigna offering seven standard options including Plans A, B, C, D, F, G and N, while Anthem limits choices to Plans A, F, G and N. Both insurers apply Attained Age pricing in most markets, raising premiums as members age.
+Cigna offers seven Medigap plan options: Plans A, B, C, D, F, G and N. Anthem sells four: Plans A, F, G and N. Both insurers use Attained Age pricing in most markets.
+Under that structure, premiums rise as members age rather than locking in at enrollment.
 High-deductible Plans F and G are available only through Cigna.
 Pricing favors Cigna across all shared plans for both 65-year-old and 75-year-old enrollees.

 Availability